explodingcamera/ship-es/README.md

 - **bundling**
   - `--external`: By default, `ship-es` bundles all of your packages into a single file to minimize their filesize and impove compatibility and start-up-performance.
 This might lead to issues with packages that access external files or depend on native code.
 To use these, add them using the `--external` flag (can be specfied multiple times and supports glob patterns). **Only packages marked as external will be included in your generated image!**
   - `--static`: To include specific folders in the final build (like a `public/` folder with static assets), add these using `--static ./public`.
-  - `--entry-point`: To find your applications entrypoint, `ship-es` first looks at your `package.json` for `main` and `module` fields, then at files in your current directory.
-To override this, you can use `--entry-point server/index.ts`

 ## api